This article applies to: Sophos Home for macOS 10.15 Catalina

 Example of all 4 components added, and check-marked (ticked)

 This is related to having additional Sophos components listed in the Full Disk Access section.
-The solution is to "check-mark" those additional Sophos components if they are un-checked.
+The solution is to "check-mark" those additional Sophos components if they are un-checked, and reboot the Mac.

 1 - Follow the Scenario 1 steps to access "Security & Privacy --> Full Disk Access" , click on the padlock to be able to make changes